hughdavenport/wedding.davenport.net.nz/README.md

 ### Gifts

 We have a registry at Briscoes **details go here**.
-If you would like to help cover expenses for the wedding or the honeymoon, it would be greatly appreciated.
+If you would like to help cover expenses for the wedding or the honeymoon it would be greatly appreciated.
 Payments can be put into our bank account at 06-0582-0206956-02.

 ### BBQ